-If you applied for Social Security disability benefits and got denied by the Social Security Administration (SSA), your quest to collect compensation may be just beginning.
-With the help of a Social Security disability lawyer, you may be able to navigate the appeals process and potentially reverse a denial.
-Many Social Security disability recipients do not get approved on the first try.
-Many get denied and must go through the appeals process.
+If you applied for Social Security Disability (SSD) benefits and got denied by the Social Security Administration (SSA), your quest to collect compensation may be just beginning.
+With the help of a Social Security Disability lawyer, you may be able to navigate the appeals process and potentially reverse a denial.
 How successful your appeal is may depend on a number of factors.

-At Farmer & Morris Law, PLLC, our Gaffney Social Security disability lawyers want to give you the absolute best shot at getting your appeal approved as quickly as possible.
+At Farmer & Morris Law, PLLC, our Gaffney Social Security Disability lawyers want to help you get your appeal approved as quickly as possible.
 We have helped many injured workers collect disability benefits and want to put our knowledge and resources to work for you.
-If you have received a denial letter, take action right away by calling us for a free consultation.
-We are eager to get to work for you, and we only collect a fee when you receive benefits.
+We offer the first consultation for free, and we only collect a fee when you receive benefits.

 How to Appeal a Social Security Disability Denial